matbun/matbun.github.io/_talks/2023-03-16-openlab-workshop-dts.md

 This talk was given on the first day of the [2023 CERN openlab Technical Workshop](https://indico.cern.ch/event/1225408/) and concerned the introduction to [interTwin](), an EC-funded project focusing on developing a Digital Twins Engine (DTE) for scientific applications, with the goal of alleviating the engineering burden on the reresearchers, benefitting the scientific community.

+The [2023 CERN openlab Technical Workshop](https://indico.cern.ch/event/1225408/) is the annual workshop organized by [CERN openlab](https://openlab.cern/) to showcase the advancements in computing technologies developed by CERN's IT department, also by collaborating with industry players, such as NVIDIA, Microsoft and Intel.